Swift Or React Native: Which Framework To Choose For Your Project?

 - Performance is an important consideration for mobile apps, especially to see which framework is more efficient.
 The three main factors that help in deciding this are CPU usage, allocated memory and energy impact for various tasks like taking a call, the first run, opening a URL.
 It is also important to note the speed of opening and scrolling the language list to call (frames per second).

-- React Native is as good as, if not better than Swift for CPU usage and energy impact.
+- React Native is as good as, if not better than Native iOS for CPU usage and energy impact.
 Applications developed with RN tend to allocate more memory than those written in Swift.
 It is also true that RN apps reserve nearly 20 MB of memory for RCTBridge and its various components.
 So, in terms of performance, both have similar behavior and efficiency.

 - Many startups have started considering React Native due to the short development cycle and obvious cost efficiency.
 React Native is also relatively easy to learn and easier to debug, making the training part easier for companies.
 As with React Native, you forego the cost of two separate teams for iOS and Android, there is a reduction in the overall resources employed.